How to transfer money through your mobile phone

 - Monitor for malware.
 The threat of malware is more common on computers, but that doesn’t mean your mobile phone is completely safe.
 Malware is like a virus that infects your phone to steal your information, passwords and other data.
 Just like phishing scams, you can reduce the risk of malware by avoiding links and ads from sketchy or unfamiliar sources.

-Your cell phone is for much more than chatting with loved ones.
-Today, you can not only monitor your bank accounts but also transfer money across them and pay at retailers worldwide.
+Your cellphone is an excellent tool for managing your money and making payments.
 But you’ll want to find a service that best fits your lifestyle, accounts and shopping habits.

 Learn more about flexible payment services and making the most of your money in our comprehensive guide to bank accounts.